cwendorf/backcalc/docs/README.md

 ### The Challenge

 Scientific articles rarely report complete inferential statistics.
-You might find:
+For example, you might find:

 - Means and *n*, but no standard errors or confidence intervals
 - *p*-values and sample sizes, but no test statistics or effect sizes